-WWI Portrait PhotographWWI oval photo portrait for Carberry's H.L.
+WWI oval photo portrait of Carberry's H.L.
 Moore (see Death Penny) H.L.
 Moore WW1 Portrait photo

-Herbert Leonard Moore, a young man from Carberry Manitoba, was no different than most.
-However in another way he was completely different.
+Herbert Leonard Moore, a young man from Carberry, Manitoba, was no different than most.
+However, in another way he was completely different.
 Each man who fought had their own interests and personality, each was a unique individual.

-An area known as the midway featured commercial businesses including six movie theatres, a watch repair shop, tobacconist, tailor, bookstore, banks, camp newspaper, and a photography studio.
-At its peak in 1916, the camp accommodated over 27,000 people, making it the second largest community in all of Manitoba.
-The camp boasted a ten-kilometer network of trenches used to prepare soldiers for the battlefields of Europe.
+An area known as the midway featured commercial businesses such as six movie theatres, a watch repair shop, tobacconist, tailor, bookstore, banks, camp newspaper, and a photography studio.
+At its peak, in 1916, the camp accommodated over 27,000 people making it the second largest community in all of Manitoba.
+The camp also boasted a ten-kilometer network of trenches used to prepare soldiers for the battlefields of Europe.

 More than a hundred years later the trenches remain as a reminder of what once took place on the site and of all the unique individuals who trained there.